-The accounting and reporting treatment applied to the capital assets and long-term liabilities associated with the General Obligation Bond Fund Measure CC are determined by its measurement focus.
-The General Obligation Bond Fund Measure CC is accounted for on a spending or "financial flow" measurement focus.
+The accounting and reporting treatment applied to the capital assets and long-term liabilities associated with the General Obligation Bond Fund Measure CC and Measure C are determined by its measurement focus.
+The General Obligation Bond Fund Measure CC and Measure C is accounted for on a spending or "financial flow" measurement focus.
 This means that only current assets and current liabilities are generally included on the balance sheet.
 The reported fund balance is considered a measure of "available spendable resources".
-Thus, the capital assets and long-term liabilities associated with the General Obligation Bond Fund Measure CC are accounted for in the basic financial statements of the District.
+Thus, the capital assets and long-term liabilities associated with the General Obligation Bond Fund Measure CC and

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2018
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2019